 In honor of Mothers Day we are looking at 13 horror movies to watch on Mothers Day that are sure to make you want to hug your mom and tremble in fear.
 So without further ado here we have it, in absolutely no particular order, the Top 12 Mothers Day Horror Movies.

-Made in 1964 this film is a thriller more than it is a horror film but that wont stop you from loving this classic 60’s horror film in which Joan Crawford who stars completely looses her sh*t J. Strait Jacket is from the writer of Psycho and is a film for lovers of 60’s horror magic.
+Made in 1964 this film is a thriller more than it is a horror film but that wont stop you from loving this classic 60’s horror film in which Joan Crawford stars and completely looses her sh*t.
+Strait Jacket is from the writer of Psycho and is a film for lovers of 60’s horror magic.

 After a 20 year stay at an asylum for a double murder, a mother returns to her estranged daughter where suspicions arise about her behavior.

-Alfred Hitchcock is a genius and will stay in history as one of the greatest story tellers of all time.
-Psycho is one of his greatest films and one that I have seen more times than I can count.
-It is of course the story of an emotionally domineering mother and her son who run the Bates motel and the evil secrets it holds.
+Alfred Hitchcock is a genius and will stay in history as one of the greatest story tellers of all time and PSYCHO is one of his finest works.
+Psycho is the story of an emotionally domineering mother and her son who run the Bates motel and the evil secrets it holds.